jvde-github/AIS-catcher/README.md

 <blockquote style="border:2px solid green; padding:10px;">

-# Update: Join Our Mission to Enhance AIS-Catcher
+# Update: Join Our Mission to Enhance AIS-catcher

-AIS-Catcher has been a labor of love from the start.
+AIS-catcher has been a labor of love from the start.
 As a free, open-source project, it transforms SDR-equipped computers into AIS-receivers, continually enhanced through dedicated efforts in decoding improvements, user support, and expanded output options to serve various data aggregators.
 Our next ambitious step involves leveraging aggregated AIS data for real-time visualization in our local web dashboards.
 This will offer insights into receiver performance and situational awareness by integrating data from nearby stations.
 That is the simple idea.

 ## Why Your Contribution Matters